Best Budget Gaming PC Under $500 In 2017, This Cheap Build Is On Steroids

-For the rest of the parts we are looking mainly for great performance and compatibility at a reasonable price.
+For the rest of the parts for this inexpensive gaming computer we are looking mainly for great performance and compatibility at a reasonable price.
 I like to get the most memory/storage per dollar.
 As far as the power supply goes you really don’t want to completely skimp here because PSU’s are known to die from time to time and as you know there is no gaming if there is nothing to power your gaming machine.
 It needs to be of high enough quality and watts for the other parts we are using.

 Graphics Card – Most Important Part Of A Cheap Gaming PC

 LASTLY we save the lions share of the budget to spend on our graphics card.
 Since our focus here is on a gaming rig we need to make sure we have a capable graphics processor behind it.
 After all we won’t be only using this for Facebook.